XanderHuggins/cv/index.md

 Diggle, R., Tait, D., Maher, D., **Huggins, X.**, Santos, I. (2019).
 The role of porewater exchange as  a driver of CO2 flux to the atmosphere in a temperate estuary (Squamish, Canada).
 Environmental Earth Sciences, **78**, 1-13 [**[link]**](https://doi.org/10.1007/s12665-019-8291-3)
 <br/><br/>
 ### In review
 **Huggins, X.**, Gleeson, T., Kummu, M., Zipper, S.C., Troy, T.J., Wada, Y., Famiglietti, J. (2021).
 Hotspots of social and ecological impacts from freshwater stress and storage loss.
-In revision at Nature Communications.
+In final revisions at Nature Communications.
 <br/><br/>
 Mohan, C., Gleeson, T., Famiglietti, J., Virkki, V., Kummu, M., Porkka, M., Wang-Erlandsson, L., **Huggins, X.**, Gerten, D., Jahnig, S. Poor correlation between large-scale environmental flow violations and freshwater biodiversity: implications for water resource management and the water planetary boundary.
 Submitted to Water Resources Research.
 <br/><br/>
+Gleeson, T., **Huggins, X.**, Connor, R.,  Arrojo-Agudo, P., Vázquez Suñé, E. Groundwater and Ecosystems, Chapter 6 in The United Nations World Water Development Report 2022.
+<br/><br/>
 ### In preparation
 **as lead author**.
-Groundwater interactions as complex social-ecological systems.
+Groundwater in complex and adaptive social-ecological systems: new theoretical and practical approaches for groundwater sustainability.
 <br/><br/>
 **as lead author**.
 A curated, interdisciplinary database for a global social-ecological system: a new resource for wicked groundwater sustainability challenges.
-<br/><br/>
-**as contributing author**.
-2022 UNESCO World Water Development Report Chapter, Groundwater and Ecosystems.
 <br/><br/>
 **as contributing author**.
 Applying the global knowledge of 21st century groundwater science and regulation: lessons, challenges and opportunities in British Columbia, Canada.
 <br/><br/>